 We spend $8 billion dollars a year, running over wildlife.
 If we took that cost and quartered it, we could build 200 animal crossings a year.
 And the problem of roadkill would disappear in a generation.
 Ted Zoli, bridge engineer

 Road ecology is the term used to keep roads safer for wildlife.
 Most road planners have no idea how wildlife works, so often build highways in the middle of migratory routes or facing the wrong directions to which animals travel.
 Yet it’s proven that if you build tunnels and bridges alongside experts, most do use them (this also helps river mammals like otters, which also can be harmed by road traffic).
-Handbook of Road Ecology is a birthday book for your town planner, co-written by the world’s top experts.
-It offers advice and case studies of ideas already in place, that have worked wonderfully.

 - ARC Solutions is the best website to learn more.
 It again gives solutions and updates on the latest happenings in the road ecology world.
-One good idea is to learn how animals move – most wildlife migrate north to south (to reach cooler or warmer weaether) yet most highways in the US go east to west, from New York to California.
+One good idea is to learn how animals move – most wildlife migrate north to south (to reach cooler or warmer weather) yet most highways in the US go east to west, from New York to California.
 So by making a few changes like shorter bridges covered in topiary that face different ways, you can save animal lives.
 Making arcs inverted makes the bridges feel like valleys for animals (and gives more light for drivers, a good safety bonus).

 - Install wildlife crossing signs.
 These do help to remind people there are wildlife crossing, from wildfowl to hedgehogs.
 Many train tracks when flooded resemble rivers to ducks and geese and swans, which then often go paddling on them, not realising the danger.

 - California is just putting the finishing touches to Wallis Annenberg Wildlife Crossing, which will become the biggest of its kind in the world.
-Stretching 200 feet over HIghway 101 (where over 100 mountain lions are killed each week), it will also offer a safe path to the Santa Monica Mountains for coyotes, big cats and deer.
+Stretching 200 feet over Highway 101 (where over 100 mountain lions are killed each week), it will also offer a safe path to the Santa Monica Mountains for coyotes, big cats and deer.

 - Heroine of the moment in road ecology is Nina Marie Lister who is an ecological planner, designing award-winning solutions for humans animals to co-exist safely in urban environments.
 She was the inspiration behind the wildlife crossing above, as well as The Liberty Canyon Wildlife Crossing in Canada, which is helping to save large wildlife like elk (and make roads safer for humans too).From toad tunnels in Wales to crab crossings on Christmas Islands, and from bear underpasses in Canada to turtle tunnels in Japan (to stop reptiles getting trapped in train tacks), it’s amazing what can be done, when people get together to help.